Lu Decheng: Life after prison

 After his release in 1998, Lu remarried and started a new family.
 He tried to find work, but the Chinese authorities continued to hound him, making it an impossible task.
 In 2004, Lu secretly traveled to Thailand in order to fly to Canada.
 In August 2004 he left Liuyang and trekked over the mountains and through the jungle until he reached Burma.
 Lu was not allowed to leave China and was not given exit visa by the government, so he had to travel in secret.
 From Burma he was able to get to Bangkok, though it took him over two months.
-When he arrived in Bangkok, he campaigned for Yu Dongyue’s release.
-The Thai officials arrested Lu in December, 2004, at the insistence of the Chinese government, who wanted to have Lu extradited and returned to China immediately.
-Lu spent over a year in Thai prison.
+When he arrived in Bangkok, he campaigned for Yu Dongyue's release.
+The Thai officials arrested Lu in December 2004, at the insistence of the Chinese government, who wanted to have Lu extradited and returned to China immediately.
+Lu spent over a year in a Thai prison.
 Thai authorities release Lu in 2006 and he arrived in Vancouver 11 April 2006, with the help of a private group of people working with the Canadian government sponsoring him as a refugee under a United Nations High Commissioners resettlement program.
 His family has joined Lu in Calgary.
-Lu is featured in Denise Chong’s book Egg on Mao: The Story of an Ordinary Man Who Defaced an Icon and Unmasked a Dictatorship released in 2009.
+Lu is featured in Denise Chong's book Egg on Mao: The Story of an Ordinary Man Who Defaced an Icon and Unmasked a Dictatorship released in 2009.